bitovi/bitops/docs/lifecycle.md

 A single run of BitOps will:

 ### 1. Copy contents of bitops_deployment to tempdir
-Copys the contents of `/opt/bitops_deployment` to a temporary working directory.
+Copies the contents of `/opt/bitops_deployment` to a temporary working directory.

 ### 2. Setup Cloud Provider
 Attempts to setup a cloud provider (AWS) using the credentials passed in at container execution time.

 ### 3. Check for Terraform Schema
 If a `terraform/` directory exists within the selected environment:

 * Run any `bitops.before-deploy.d/*.sh` scripts
 * Load `bitops.config.yml` and set environment
 * Merge contents with [Default environment](default-environment.md) - [TODO](https://github.com/bitovi/bitops/issues/18)